davidBelanger/SPEN/README.md

+# Jan.
+2017 Update
-**Jan.
-2017: We have released a new version of the SPEN code.
+**We have released a new version of the SPEN code.
 It is has more functionality and is nicer for prototyping new applications.
-See the v2 branch in this repo.**
+See the v2 branch in this repo.
+We strongly suggest switching to this branch.
+We will stop supporting v1 soon.**

 # Structured Prediction Energy Network Training Code